xykong36/CFA-Notes-2021-Level1/Corporate-Finance/Reading-35-Working Capital Management.md

   * number of days of inventory
   * number of days of payables
   * oprating cycle = number of days of receivables + number of days of inventory
-  * cash conversion cycle = number of days of receivables + number of days of inventory - number of days of payable
+  * cash conversion cycle(net operating cycle) = number of days of receivables + number of days of inventory - number of days of payable

-Receivable turnover vs. Number of days of receivables Inventory turnover  vs. Number of days of inventory Payables turnover vs. Number of days of payables  == 365 / payables turnover

-average inventory =  begin + end / 2
+* average inventory =  begin + end / 2

-Operating Cycle = days of inventory + days of receivables

-Net Operating Cycle 就是 Cash Conversion Cycle discount basis yield, money market yield, bond equivalent yield怎么理解区别？- 之后再讨论 bond equivalent yield 计算剩余价值?

 ### trade discounts cost
 * 术语 2/10, net 30